Zeimaen/LockFreeHashMap/README.md

 --------------

-For a basic explanation on how HashMaps work, please refer to the rich documentation available on the internet.
+For a basic explanation on how HashMaps work, please refer to the rich documentation available on the internet (e.g. [Wikipedia](http://en.wikipedia.org/wiki/Hash_table)).

-This map is based on the straight-forward open hashing mechanism.
+This map is based on the straight-forward [open hashing](http://en.wikipedia.org/wiki/Hash_table#Separate_chaining) mechanism.
 This means, once a collision occurs items are appended to the bucket and form a chain.
 After several collisions on a specific hash-key we end up with a linked list of all the items that match this bucket.

 To read an item, we identify the corresponding bucket an iterate through the item chain until we find the matching key and return the associated value.
 If the key is not found, a null-value is